maddagada/Event-Mania/Application Documentation.md

      I can see the party rental supplies by product

-     I can see the images of the items
+     I can see the images of the items by product

      I can see the price of the item per day

- 4. As a User I want to know the number of pieces available per item and items delivery options, so I can decide on renting an item with them
+ 4. As a User I want to know the number of pieces available per item and items delivery options, so I can confirm on renting an item with them

   ###### Acceptance Criteria:

-     I can able to see RENT button below the image
+     I can able to see Add to the cart option below the image

-     Upon the RENT button click, I can able to see a form to get quote of items that I am interested in.
+     I can able to see the Get Quote option upon the RENT button click

  5. As a User I want to know the item quote form submission is success, so I can be sure that I will hear back from them.